Blog entries related to Salesforce, Force.com, and other Salesforce products

 After reading The Challenger Sale some of my concepts about sales were … challenged.

 But after reading, discussing, researching and trying, I am now a believer.
-In the process, we developed a template that we use to develop our own Challenger Sale presentations - you can download it using the link at the end of this article.
+In the process, we developed a template that we use to develop our own Challenger Sale presentations.
+While we can no longer share the template with you, this blog contains a bit of information on creating your own template.

 As a sales manager, are you using your CRM solution to plan forward, or simply reflect backward?
 Planning forward will help you help your team members prioritize their time, make better judgement calls about activities associated with leads/opportunities and ultimately close more deals.
 This article discusses a more effective way to conduct sales meetings, whether weekly catch-ups with sales reps or all-in sales team calls.